fereshtehaghaei/Matplotlib-Pymaceuticals/README.md

 ## Pie Charts

-Generate a pie plot using both Pandas's DataFrame.plot() and Matplotlib's pyplot that shows the distribution of female or male mice in the study.
+Generated a pie plot using both Pandas's DataFrame.plot() and Matplotlib's pyplot that shows the distribution of female or male mice in the study.

-###### We need to create a DataFrame to group by 'Sex' column

 |        |  Sex |
 | -----: | ---: |